 Limitations on credit or refund. - (a) General.
 Claim for credit or refund of an overpayment of tax shall be filed by the taxpayer within three (3) years from the time the return was filed or two (2) years from the time the tax was paid, whichever of these periods expires the later, or if no return was filed by the taxpayer, within two (2) years from the time the tax was paid.
-If the claim is filed within the three (3) year period, the amount of the credit or refund shall not exceed the portion of the tax paid within the three (3) year period, but is filed within the two (2) years period, the amount of the tax paid during the two (2) years immediately preceding the filing of the claim.
-Except as otherwise provided in this section, if no claim is filed, the amount of a credit or refund shall not exceed the amount which would be allowable if a claim has been filed on the date the credit or refund is allowed.
+If the claim is filed within the three (3) year period, the amount of the credit or refund shall not exceed the portion of the tax paid within the three (3) year period.
+If the claim is not filed within the three (3) year period, but is filed within the two (2) years immediately preceding the filing of the claim.
+Except as otherwise provided in this section, if no claim is filed, the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount of a credit or refund shall not exceed the amount which would be allowable if a claim has been filed on the date the credit or refund is allowed.